louismdv/transcendence__Pong/README.md

 - [ ] Implement a local Pong game for two players using the same keyboard.
 - [ ] Add the ability to play against remote players via a Remote Players module.
-- [ ] Create a tournament system with multiple players and match display.
-- [ ] Implement a registration system for player aliases at the start of a tournament.
 - [ ] Set up a matchmaking system to organize matches and announce upcoming battles.
 - [ ] Ensure uniform paddle speed rules for all players, including AI.
 - [ ] Develop the Pong game following frontend constraints or use the FrontEnd/Graphics module for visual enhancements.